coderefinery/DEPRECATED-software-licensing/talk.md

 - Viral including webservices (AGPL)
 - (most freedom-preserving)

-There are *many* licenses, but you should not be creative.
-Use the most common for your situation!
+There are *many* licenses, but you should not be creative.  **Use the most common** for your situation, license proliferation is a real problem.

 http://choosealicense.com